 Students seeking academic advice can meet with counselors in the Office of Student Services, located in the heart of the college on the second floor of the Design Building.
 A counselor is always on hand to help students meet important dates and deadlines and to guide students toward available internships and jobs that will hone their skills and provide them with the experience they need to pursue their careers.
 The school’s internship program has a long-standing tradition of facilitating life-changing experiences for undergraduate students at firms across the United States and beyond.

 LSU Financial Aid & Scholarships is committed to working with students and parents by providing student aid through grants, loans, work study programs, and scholarships.
 LSU helps make it possible for qualified students with limited personal financial resources to meet the cost of a Robert Reich School of Landscape Architecture education.
 For more information about financial aid and scholarship opportunities, visit LSU Financial Aid & Scholarships.

 Beyond the studio, networking opportunities with fellow students, faculty, alumni, and professionals abound through the Robert Reich School of Landscape Architecture student organizations.
-Students have a variety of study abroad opportunities including the College of Art & Design in Rome summer program.
+Students have a variety of study abroad opportunities annually.

 The Robert Reich School of Landscape Architecture works closely with the LSU Coastal Sustainability Studio, where students and faculty studying architecture, landscape architecture, engineering, and coastal sciences conduct multidisciplinary research and work on trans-disciplinary design projects to address issues pertaining to the school’s unique location in the lower Mississippi Delta region of the Gulf South.